qserena/06-solo-project-travel-journal/README.md

 ## Description
 This site is an implementation of Data-driven React.
 The travel destinations are read from an array of objects located in file data.js - Each object represents a travel destination.
 React JSX elements are created from the array and then presented on the page.

-A Google Maps link is provided for each destination.
+A Google Maps link is provided with each destination.

 The actual content is from my own travels.
 <br/>